Biomphalaria glabrata: Anatomy

 The anatomy of the mantle cavity is described in Sullivan et al. (1974) and Jurberg et al. (1997).

 Genetics

 The genome length is estimated as about 929,10 Mb (millions of base pairs; 0.95 ± 0.01 pg), which is a small genome size among gastropods.
 Sequencing of the whole genome was approved as a priority by National Human Genome Research Institute in August 2004, Its participants also included the "Biomphalaria glabrata Genome Initiative" and the Genome Center at Washington University in St. Louis.
 The complete genome was sequenced in 2017.

 The chromosomes in this snail are small, and the haploid number of chromosomes is 18.

 A complete genome sequence from the mitochondria of this species has been available since 2004: the mitochondrial genome sequence has 13670 nucleotides.

-The ancestor of Biomphalaria glabrata colonized Africa, and speciated into all of the African Biomphalaria species.
+The ancestor of Biomphalaria glabrata colonized Africa and speciated into all the African Biomphalaria species.

 Phylogeny

 A cladogram showing phylogenic relations of species in the genus Biomphalaria: